madeso/klotter/readme.md

 A 3d rendering library + sdl starter project

 ### Name
-Klotter in swedish could be translated as doodlge, graffiti or scribbling.
+Klotter in swedish could be translated as doodle, graffiti or scribbling.

 ### Goals